aliensurge/test-env/spark_POC.md

-# ⚡ Spark POC for Uptycs Architecture
+# Spark POC for Uptycs Architecture

 ## What is Apache Spark?

-[Apache Spark](https://spark.apache.org/) is an open-source distributed processing system used for big data workloads.
+Apache Spark is an open-source distributed processing system used for big data workloads.
 It provides a unified analytics engine for large-scale data processing with built-in modules for SQL, streaming, machine learning, and graph processing.

 ---